 - Prescription and non-prescription drugs

 Services and digital products can be especially confusing, as the line between the two is often blurred.
-Many services today are delivered through digital products, such as graphic design, or software-as-a-service.
+Many services today are delivered through digital products, such as advertising or software-as-a-service.

 If you sell a product you think might be nontaxable, check with state tax authorities or a tax professional to make sure.